Boundedness of the $p$-primary torsion of the Brauer group of an abelian variety: Introduction

 \section{Introduction}

 In this article we want to study problems related to the finiteness of the $p$-primary torsion of the Brauer group of abelian varieties in positive characteristic $p$.
-If $k$ is a finite field and $A$ is an abelian variety over $k$ it is well-known that the Brauer group of $A$, defined as $\Br(A):=H^2_\et(A,\Gm)$, is a finite group, \cite[Prop.
+If $k$ is a finite field and $A$ is an abelian variety over $k$, it is well-known that the Brauer group of $A$, defined as $\Br(A):=H^2_\et(A,\Gm)$, is a finite group, \cite[Prop.
 4.3]{Tat94}.
-The main input for this result is the Tate conjecture for divisors proved by Tate in \cite{Tat66}.
-If $k$ is replaced by a finitely generated field extension of $\Fp$ one can not expect instead $\Br(A)$ to be finite.
-Indeed, when $k$ is infinite, $\Br(k)$ is an infinite group and it injects into $\Br(A)$.
-Even $\Br(A)/\Br(k)$ might be infinite since it contains a subgroup isomorphic to $H^1_\et(k,\Pic_{A/k})$.
-On the other hand, if $\Br(A_{\ks})^{k}$ is the image of the natural morphism $\Br(A)\to \Br(A_{\ks})$, where $\ks$ is a separable closure of $k$ in an algebraic closure $\kbar$, the group $\Br(A_{\ks})^{k}[\tfrac{1}{p}]$ is finite by \cite[Thm.
+The main input for this result is the Tate conjecture for divisors, proved by Tate in \cite{Tat66}.
+If $k$ is replaced by a finitely generated field extension of $\Fp$ one can not expect anymore $\Br(A)$ to be finite (see \cite[§1]{SZ08}).
+On the other hand, if $\Br(A_{\ks})^{k}$ is the \textit{transcendental Brauer group} of $A$, namely the image of $\Br(A)\to \Br(A_{\ks})$ where $\ks$ is a separable closure of $k$, the group $\Br(A_{\ks})^{k}[\tfrac{1}{p}]$ is finite by \cite[Thm.
 16.2.3]{CS21}.
-The group $\Br(A_{\ks})^{k}$ is also known as the \textit{transcendental Brauer group} of $A$.
-In general, the $p$-torsion of $\Br(A_{\ks})^{k}$ is not finite.
-Nonetheless, we prove the following finiteness result.
+In \cite[Ques.
+1]{SZ08}, Skorobogatov and Zarhin asked whether the $p$-primary torsion of $\Br(A_{\ks})^{k}$ is finite as well.
+This question has a negative answer already for abelian surfaces, as we show in Proposition \ref{counterexample:p}.
+Nonetheless, we prove the following alternative finiteness result.
+Write $\kbar$ for an algebraic closure of $k_s$.

 \begin{theo}[Theorem \ref{fini-Brau:t}] Let $A$ be an abelian variety over a finitely generated field $k$ of characteristic $p>0$.
-The transcendental Brauer group $\Br(A_{\ks})^{k}$ has finite exponent.
-In particular, if the Witt vector cohomology group $H^2(A_{\kbar},W\calO_{A_\kbar})$ is a finite $W(\kbar)$-module, then $\Br(A_{\ks})^{k}$ is finite. \end{theo}
+The transcendental Brauer group $\Br(A_{\ks})^{k}$ is a direct sum of a finite group and a finite exponent $p$-group.
+In addition, if the Witt vector cohomology group $H^2(A_{\kbar},W\calO_{A_\kbar})$ is a finite $W(\kbar)$-module, then $\Br(A_{\ks})^{k}$ is finite. \end{theo}